tpill90/steam-lancache-prefill/README.md

 # Detailed Command Usage

+More in depth documentation on SteamPrefill's various commands can be found on the project wiki.

+- Looking to see what other options can be used with `prefill`?
+See [prefill](https://tpill90.github.io/steam-lancache-prefill/detailed-command-usage/Prefill/)
+- Interested to seeing the total download size of your selected apps?
+Try [select-apps status](https://tpill90.github.io/steam-lancache-prefill/detailed-command-usage/Select-Apps/#status)
+- Getting slow downloads from your cache, and interested in diagnosing it?
+Use the [benchmark](https://tpill90.github.io/steam-lancache-prefill/detailed-command-usage/Select-Apps/#status)

 > **Note**
 > Detailed command documentation has been moved to the wiki : [Detailed Command Usage](https://tpill90.github.io/steam-lancache-prefill/detailed-command-usage/Prefill/)